 08 Feb The Four Foundations to Improved Staff Retention in Home Health

 Home health agencies face formidable challenges daily, from providing care for the most vulnerable to ensuring compliance with ever-evolving industry changes and regulatory updates.
-In a recent survey of more than 500 home care professionals working in and alongside the home care industry, staffing ranked as the biggest concern for 2020.
+In a recent survey of more than 500 home care professionals working in and alongside the home care industry, staffing is still the most critical challenge for home-based care.
 Learn about the reason behind their worries—and what you can do to protect your most valuable asset.

 Home healthcare agencies can improve staff retention by refining practices they already have in place while implementing new ideas to encourage loyalty from their employees.
 Most agencies already have the foundation for employee retention and simply need to build on it.

 You may be shocked at how high the cost of employee turnover in an agency is.
 Don’t waste another moment.
 There are best-practice steps you can take right now to stop losing good people.